 Now, I know better than to take my bedtime for granted.
 Once it’s 9:30 pm – 10:00 pm, I hear my bed calling me.
 I hope yours does too.

 The benefit of a good night’s sleep

 Having a good night’s sleep is vital to our health and well-being.
 It helps to regulate our hormones.
 Do you know that it helps to maintain body weight, lower blood pressure and reduce anxiety?
 Okay, now you know.
 Oh yeah, you are welcome.

-Just imagine a day without sleep, It won’t kill, but you feel the impact in your body such as lack of concentration or headache.
-So depriving yourselves of a goodnight sleep can be unhealthy.
+Just imagine a day without sleep, It won’t kill, but you feel the impact on your body such as lack of concentration or headache.
+So depriving yourselves of a goodnight’s sleep can be unhealthy.
 We all need that rest to function well.

 How To Sleep Better At Night

 Creating “your” bedtime routine is vital for better sleep.
 It could be picking a specific time to go to bed, taking a warm bath or shower before bed, brushing and personal hygiene, or reading a book.
 Anything that helps you get a quicker shut-eye.